HasangerGames/suroi-wiki/app/(wiki)/obstacles/articles/gifts.md

 All Gifts have a chance to contain a skin and most Gifts are guaranteed to contain a weapon.

-The color of the Gift determines what loot table the gift will use:
+The color of the Gift determines what loot table the gift will use.
+Click on the Gift's name to see a full loot table.

 - [Red Gifts](/loot#red_gift_normal) always drop a shotgun.